Quantum Clarity LLC · HELIOS Project · March 2026

 Design rule

 Prefer dopants that remove the Ni eg¹ branch (Class B), resolve ambiguity without creating new branches (Class C), or deplete the local d-manifold (Class D).
+The class is predictable from d-electron count before the simulation runs.

-~3–4 GPU hrs / candidate · single L40S
+~3–4 GPU hrs / candidate

-Ni (d⁷)Class ABifurcates✅ Confirmed
+Ni (d⁷)Class ABifurcates — 8.09 kcal/mol gap✅ Confirmed

-Mn (d³)Class CStabilises✅ Confirmed
+Mn (d³)Class CStabilises — σ decreases 0.55×✅ Confirmed

-Al (d⁰)Class DSingle-basin roughening✅ Confirmed
+Al (d⁰)Class DSingle-basin roughening, gap=0✅ Confirmed

 Cr³⁺ (d³)Class CMn-like stabilisation🔬 Predicted